The opportunities that ICT gives our young people as they grow are both wide and fantastic.

 The NSPCC website also contains useful information about internet safety.

-Purple Mash has also created a leaflet for parents called “Parenting in a Digital World” please click the link below to view.
+Purple Mash has also created a leaflet for parents called “Parenting in a Digital World” please click the link to view.